NCAR/icar/docs/errors.md

     simply letting ICAR write the LUT to disk, then restarting ICAR and reading the LUT.
 The problem may be an issue in the opencoarrays library (tested w/ v1.9.1).

 7) **LSM errors**
-    When running with the Noah LSM turned on (LSM=3 in physics) the vegetation type specified in the initial conditions file must either use the WRF "IGBP_MODIS"
+    When running with the Noah LSM turned on (LSM=3 in physics) the vegetation type specified in the initial conditions file must either use the WRF "MODIFIED_IGBP_MODIS_NOAH" Land Use classification, or the correct value must be specified in the VEGPARM.TBL and LU_Categories variable in the lsm_parameters namelist (see run/complete_icar_options.nml)

+8) **Changing namelist option does not change model simulation** Note that many namelists are not read by ICAR by default.
+In particular, the adv, lt, mp, lsm, bias, and block namelists are not read by default to permit them to be absent in the namelist file and allow for shorter files.
+To tell ICAR to read these files, set the use_X_options value to true in the primary parameters namelist.
+See run/complete_icar_options.nml for example.